-Families of downed Ukrainian Flight 752 victims struggle with loss a year later
+Families of downed Ukrainian flight 752 victims struggle with loss a year later

 “It’s very, very, very tough still, the wound is fresh.
 And I believe that it will take a very long time to heal,” he said.

-Like several other families, Zibaie has channeled much of his grief towards building a school in an impoverished part of Iran.
+Like several other families, Zibaie has channelled much of his grief towards building a school in an impoverished part of Iran.

 Zibaie still looks at Maya’s first email she sent when she was four years old — a painting she made on the computer — for comfort.
 His wife was a decorative painter and his daughter had inherited her talents.